Buyers Agent Commissions Explained for First-Time Shoppers

 - Oklahoma

-Some states allow brokerages to designate a brokerage licensee to represent the buyer and one to represent the seller, and each brokerage licensee would have fiduciary responsibility to their party.
+Some states allow brokerages to designate a brokerage licensee to represent the buyer and one to represent the seller, and each brokerage licensee would have a fiduciary responsibility to their party.
 The states that don’t allow dual agency but do allow designated representation include:

 - Alaska